benrobinson/hashrouter/README.md

 ## Or, listen for the "router:viewupdate" event and handle route changes based on event data

-This event returns a bundle of data about which route was called, so you could create an entirely custom callback handler to listen a registered route is accessed:
+This event returns a bundle of data about which route was called, so you could create an entirely custom callback handler to listen for when a registered route is accessed:

 ```
 window.addEventListener("router:updateview", function(e) {